derekarends/openai-demos/whisper/README.md

-# Streamlit Audio
+# Whisper Demo

-This demo is used to show how you can use Streamlit send audio to OpenAI's Whisper.
+This demo is used to show how you can get data from your computers mic and send it over to OpenAI's whisper endpoint for transcription.

 To run
 * Copy `.env.template`